ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 This book was written to provide people building products from nothing with a guide based on peoples experiences.

 # Introduction
-The pace of change in the world is exponential.
+The pace of change in the world is occurring at an astromincal rate.
+The cost of building products and companies have reduced to merely peanuts.
 It has never been the best time to build a company.
+With that in mind, where does one begin?
+Many people have the aspiration to build a highly successful company but the reality is over 90% of companies fail.

+I'm particulary interested in the advancement of human potential and condition.
+If we know something is going to fail.
+Let's fail at it fast so we can have people work on things that matter and help us progress as a human race.
+After all, one of the scarcest resources we have are time and money.

+I provide you an introduction to what I feel is the best way to see the future.
+It is to experience and create it.

 Startups
 - An experiment being done before product market fit